Universite-Gustave-Eiffel/NoiseModelling/Docs/Dynamic_Tutorial.rst

                  "outputTable"   : "LT_GEOM"
                 ])

-The toy dataset used in this example is available `here <#>`_. and was kindly provide by Valentin Lebescond from Université Gustave Eiffel.
+The toy dataset used in this example was kindly provide by Valentin Lebescond from Université Gustave Eiffel.

 Case 3: Spatio-Temporal Data of Moving Sources
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You have spatio-temporal information about vehicles moving around a network (e.g., from traffic simulations such as Simuvya or SUMO; or from trajectories of drones).
-The goal is to compute **time-series data at each receiver** corresponding to the passage of these sources.

-Here the steps you have to follow to achieve this goal:

 .. code-block:: groovy